Trump Administration Says Entire Affordable Care Act Should Be Repealed

 Democrats were quick to criticize the move.

-"Last night, the Department of Justice declared the entire law and all of its vital health care protections must go," Senate Minority Leader Chuck Schumer, a Democrat from New York, said in remarks on the Senate Floor on Tuesday.
+"Last night, the Department of Justice declared the entire law and all of its vital health care protections must go," Senate Minority Leader Chuck Schumer, a Democrat from New York, said in remarks on the Senate floor Tuesday.
 "Make no mistake about it, this is an escalation of the Trump administration and Republicans' attacks on protections for people with pre-existing conditions."

-NPR Health Policy correspondent Alison Kodjak contributed to this report.
+NPR health policy correspondent Alison Kodjak contributed to this report.